luisdiogo2071317/azure-docs.pt-pt/articles/azure-policy/policy-definition.md

 ### <a name="conditions"></a>Condições

-A condição for avaliada se um **campo** cumpra determinados critérios.
+A condição for avaliada se um **campo** atende a certos critérios.
 As condições suportadas são:

 - `"equals": "value"`
 - `"notEquals": "value"`